 Within the Koshala province, Vaivasvata Manu had built his capital city, Ayodhya, on the banks of the river Sarayu.
 Later on, under the rule of Ikshvaku’s descendent, Maharaja Dasharatha, Ayodhya flourished wonderfully.
 The city was well laid out with broad and straight avenues that were washed by perfumed water sprayed from the trunks of elephants.
 The arched gateways to the city were made of marble, and the gates were made of gold and silver, inlaid with valuable jewels.
 Ayodhya’s walls were strongly fortified, and thousands of warriors were posted to protect the city from invaders.
-Throughout the city there were seven-story palaces, surrounded by beautiful parks and gardens, within which were ponds filled with lotus flowers.
+Throughout the city there were seven-storied palaces, surrounded by beautiful parks and gardens, within which were ponds filled with lotus flowers.
 The sounds of parrots and peacocks could be heard everywhere, along with the vibrations of musical instruments.
 Gentle breezes carried droplets of water from the numerous fountains, cooling the passers-by in the heat of summer.
 In this way, Ayodhya appeared to rival Amaravati, the abode of Indra, the king of heaven.

 The streets of Ayodhya were always filled with travelers.
 Kings and princes from all parts of the world came to pay their annual tribute, as well as respects, to the emperor.
 In Ayodhya, all the four social orders – the brahmanas, kshatriyas, vaishyas and shudras – participated cooperatively for the peace and prosperity of the kingdom.
 No one was cheated and no one was miserly.
 Arrogance, atheism, as well as harsh behavior and speech were conspicuous by their absence.
 (Excerpt Taken from the book Ramayana told by Purnaprajna Dasa)